bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/field_trip.md

      - Look for the escudo de Guatemala (coat of arms) and discuss its connection to independence.
      - Explore exhibits with paintings and artwork from various periods (Maya, colonial, modern).
      - Compare different artistic styles: "How is this Maya art different from colonial art?"
      - Make connections to our lessons: "Remember when we learned about Guatemala's independence?
-Here is the actual document declaring independence!"
+Here is the actual document declaring independence from 1821!
+And look, here is the Decree from 1847 when Guatemala officially became its own republic!"
      - Ask, "What do you think this painting shows?" when looking at interesting pieces.
      - Sketch one artwork that catches your interest in 15-20 minutes; encourage simple lines/colors.
      - Allow free exploration if time permits.